dikshaaa11/Project-Exhibition-Portal-/README.md

 ### 3. Faculty Project Cycle
 - A faculty member proposes a new project.
 - The system automatically assigns the proposal to 5 other faculty members in the same research area for review.
 The assignment rotates to ensure fair workload distribution.
+- The project remains in 'pending' status until all 5 faculty have submitted their review.
-- A project is **approved** after receiving 3 approvals.
+- A project is **approved** only if all 5 reviewers approve it.
-- A project is **rejected** if any reviewer provides feedback for rejection.
-The proposing faculty can view the feedback and resubmit later.
+- A project is **rejected** if even one reviewer rejects it.
+The proposing faculty can view all feedback and must create a new proposal to resubmit.

 ### 4. Student Application Cycle
 - Students can only browse and apply to **approved** projects.